jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 __Builder__ (reference TBD) is the second pattern cataloged in the book, and it’s just about as intimidating.
 It’s the next pattern in this creational blog series.

-The first several times I attempted to read the GoF, I made it through the foundations and use case, but once I hit Abstract Factory and Builder, I was so flummoxed that I put the book back on the shelf.
+The first several times I attempted to read the GoF, I made it through the foundations and the use case, but once I hit Abstract Factory and Builder, I was so flummoxed that I put the book back on the shelf.
 I describe my struggles with the GoF, and how I got past them in [It’s You Move](https://jhumelsine.github.io/2023/08/24/its-your-move.html).

 # My Introduction to Abstract Factory
 Dear Reader, I hope to be gentler with you as I present Abstract Factory than the GoF were with me.